adamsp/speakman-website/source/about/index.markdown

 Apart from Android, I also have experience (both through Vista and through my work with [Pingar](http://pingar.com)) in iOS development, WCF services, text analytics and Hadoop on Amazon Elastic MapReduce, among other things.

-My partner and I are planning a move to Switzerland in March/April 2014.
-If you’re looking for an Android developer in or near Switzerland, please [get in touch](mailto:adam@speakman.net.nz) for more information, or you can find me on the social media linked above.
+My partner and I are planning a move to Toronto in early 2014.
+If you’re looking for an Android developer in Toronto, please [get in touch](mailto:adam@speakman.net.nz) for more information, or you can find me on the social media linked above.